Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 AMD Ryzen 7 9800X3D

-The 9800X3D remains the gaming CPU benchmark against which everything else is measured going into mid-2026.
-Its 3D V-Cache stack doubles the accessible L3 to 96MB — enough to hold entire game level data, NPC pathfinding tables, and AI behavior trees in cache rather than making DRAM round-trips.
+The 9800X3D remains the standard against which gaming CPUs are measured in mid-2026.
+Its 3D V-Cache stack doubles accessible L3 to 96MB — enough to hold entire game level data, NPC pathfinding tables, and AI behavior trees in cache rather than making DRAM round-trips.
 In Zen 5’s cache-sensitive architecture, this produces 15-25% higher average frame rates and significantly better 1% low performance versus the non-X3D Ryzen 7 9700X in CPU-intensive titles.

-The base clock of 4.7 GHz and boost to 5.2 GHz are conservative compared to non-X3D Zen 5 parts — the V-Cache die constrains maximum clock headroom — but 5.2 GHz on a Zen 5 core is still faster in IPC terms than any Intel alternative at equivalent clocks.
-Intel Core Ultra 9 285K pushes 5.5+ GHz but loses the IPC battle and runs at 253W vs the 9800X3D’s 120W.
+The base clock of 4.7 GHz and boost to 5.2 GHz are more conservative than non-X3D Zen 5 parts — the V-Cache die constrains maximum clock headroom — but 5.2 GHz on a Zen 5 core remains faster in IPC terms than Intel alternatives at equivalent clocks.
+The Intel Core Ultra 9 285K pushes above 5.5 GHz but runs at 253W versus the 9800X3D’s 120W and loses the gaming IPC comparison despite the clock advantage.

 No bundled cooler means budgeting $80-120 for thermal management.
-The Arctic Liquid Freezer III 280mm AIO at $89 handles the 9800X3D at full 120W load with temperatures staying below 75°C during extended gaming sessions.
-A quality 120mm tower cooler like the Thermalright Peerless Assassin 120 SE ($38) also works for less demanding environments, though under sustained workloads the AIO margin is meaningful.
+The Arctic Liquid Freezer III 280mm AIO at $89 handles the 9800X3D at full 120W with temperatures staying below 75°C during extended gaming sessions.
+A quality 120mm tower cooler like the Thermalright Peerless Assassin 120 SE ($38) also works in less demanding environments, though the AIO margin shows up under sustained workloads.

 Motherboard: MSI MAG B850 Tomahawk MAX WiFi